TyDevX/TyDevX/README.md

 Here are some of the projects I'm currently working on:

 - [FX Engine](https://github.com/TyDevX/FX-Engine) - A work in progress FNF Engine.
-- [Funk 7 Engine](https://github.com/TyDevX/Funk-7-Engine) - A port of FNF Week 7 to FNF v0.2.1 with a custom engine.
 - [Vs Ty: One Last Build](https://twitter.com/VsTyOLB) - A very cool fnf mod that's releasing soon
+- [Friday Night Funkin' Mega CD Locked On](https://gamebanana.com/mods/397845) A very cool Friday Night Funkin' mod based on Sonic CD
+- [FunkinU] (No link yet) -  An attempt to de-make Friday Night Funkin' in Unity
-- [Yandere Sandbox](https://gamejolt.com/games/yanderesandbox/816926) - A Yandere Sim fan-game that's well uhh Yandere Sim x Gmod
+- [Yandere Sandbox](https://gamejolt.com/games/yanderesandbox/816926) - A work in progress Yandere Sim fan-game that's well uhh Yandere Sim x Gmod
+- [FumoLand] (No link yet) - A stupid work in progress touhou fan-game thing based around being a Reimu fumo and Cirno fumo.
+(Don't expect it to be much)

 ## Finished Projects

 - [RHIU](https://github.com/TyDevX/RHIU) - A unity app that gives you a random hentai image.
 - [Radiant Anime Launcher](https://github.com/Team-Radiant/Radiant-Anime-Launcher) - A miHoYo game launcher made in Unity.
+- [Funkin for the EHHH TEAM](https://gamebanana.com/mods/455360) - A chart of Nick Eh 30's stream into
+- [Funk 7 Engine](https://github.com/TyDevX/Funk-7-Engine) - A port of FNF Week 7 to FNF v0.2.1 with a custom engine.

-## Code Languages I know
+## Coding Languages I know

 - HTML
 - JavaScript (somewhat)
-- C#
+- C# (Mainly Unity)
 - C/C++
 - Haxe
 - Ren'py